 Although there are restaurants and shops, residents often have to go to the mainland for various services and amenities.

-Nevertheless, the North Carolina Outer Banks remain popular and the people that have settled down there wouldn’t live anywhere else.
+And the people that have settled down here wouldn’t live anywhere else.

-So what do the small coastal Islands of North Carolina have to offer you?
+So what do the best small islands of Coastal North Carolina have to offer you?

-Bald Head Island NC sits south of Wilmington NC just a few miles off coast near the mouth of the Cape Fear River.
+Bald Head Island NC sits south of another Coastal North Carolina best place to live.
+Wilmington NC just a few miles off coast near the mouth of the Cape Fear River.

 Oh and forget about cars because the only thing with four wheels you can travel in are golf carts.